 Act 151 passed during the 2020 legislative session creating an additional approach for buying and selling water quality pollution credits through a to-be-established central clearinghouse.
 Act 151 statutory language can be found online at: https://docs.legis.wisconsin.gov/2019/related/acts/151 .

 The law requires the Department of Administration (DOA) to collaboratively work with DNR to solicit a third party to operate as the single water quality trading clearinghouse in Wisconsin for the purpose of buying and selling water quality pollution credits.
 The solicitation process took place throughout 2020 and 2021.
 DNR worked collaboratively with DOA to complete the following steps:

 - Request for Information – DOA will release a series of questions intended to gain market perspectives and stakeholder input on critical information for the selection process.
 Responses will be used to draft a Request for Proposals.
 The Request for Information was released on 9/1/2020 and closed on 9/18/2020.

 - Request for Proposals (draft notice period) – A preliminary Request for Proposals will be shared.
 Comments will be accepted on the Request for Proposals document during a specified time period.
 Comments received will be considered when finalizing the document.
-The draft Request for Proposals was released on 7/7/2021 and the public notice period ends on 8/4/2021.
+The draft Request for Proposals was released on 7/7/2021 and the public notice period ended on 8/4/2021.

 - Request for Proposals (final) – The final Request for Proposals instrument is shared for solicitation.
 Entities wishing to bid on the clearinghouse should follow the instructions that accompany the document.

 - The selection process was finalized on 3/20/2023 with DOA executing a contract with the clearinghouse pursuant to s.
 16.9685, Wis.
 Stats.